Code-Institute-Submissions/kboa_ecommerce_store-2/README.md

     * Django AllAuth was utilised to provide enhanced user account management functionality.
 * Heroku
     * Was used as the cloud based platform to deploy the site on
-* Heroku PostgreSQL
+* Elephant PostgreSQL
-    * Heroku PostgreSQL was used as the database for this project during development and in production.
+    * Elephant PostgreSQL was used as the database for this project during development and in production.
 * JavaScript
     * Custom JavaScript was utilised to enable the colour scheme functionality, the mobile menu, the enabling and disabling of buttons on forms to prevent users inadvertantly causing errors when trying to submit multiple forms at the same time, and to display the current image in the form rather than a hyperlink to the image itself.
 * Bootstrap 4.6.2